Tom Oliphant, Broadhurst’s solicitor, found the site and cabled Broadhurst who was back in England. Broadhurst got on the next available ship.

 Horton Gym moved across the field, next to the Sports Pavilion.

-The International Baccalaurate was introduced to the school.
+The International Baccalaureate was introduced to the school.

 The Brock Pool was opened, one year after Mike Brock's death.